Often Asked Questions - How do I get involved in EAORA?

 What does EAORA do? – On behalf of East Coast Yacht Clubs, EAORA manages an annual programme of offshore races, of which, a competitor must complete a minimum number to qualify for the season’s class and overall points and they must comply with the EAORA Part 1 Sailing Instructions general conditions.

 Where do I get instructions for the events?
-Go to the EAORA web site and clicking on the “Handbook” tab at the top of the page which will give you a drop down menu showing; Constitution, FAQ’s, Safety Memo, Part 1 Sailing Instructions and World Sailing Safety check lists.
+Go to the EAORA web site and clicking on the “Handbook” tab at the top of the page which will give you a drop-down menu showing; Constitution, FAQ’s, Safety Memo, Part 1 Sailing Instructions and World Sailing Offshore Special Regulation (OSR) check lists.
 The opening page of the site shows the race programme and the Notice of Race giving the initial details relevant to each race can be accessed from “Get full details”.
 EAORA Part 2 Sailing Instructions, will be sent to you by the Organising Authority at least three days before the race, along with an entry list.
 Our EAORA Chief Race Officer Brian Bolton (07793 372 548) can advise on the contents if required.

-How do I know if I meet the World Sailing Offshore Safety Regulations ?
+How do I know if I meet the World Sailing Offshore Special Regulations?
 All yachts are required to have their inventory of safety gear checked by the person in charge of the yacht using the EAORA checklist available on the EAORA website.
-If you intend undertaking any of the EAORA races, then you must self-check using the 2017 checklist.
+If you intend undertaking any of the EAORA races, then you must self-check using the 2018 checklist.
 The completed and signed checklist must be kept on board the yacht and a copy, along with a copy of your current IRC certificate must be sent to the EAORA Chief Race Officer before the start of the first race for which the yacht is entered.